The Complete Guide to Premiere Pro Color Correction

 This is my favorite section!
 When I don’t have a control surface, I do most of my adjustments here.
-Combined with the RGB Parade scopes, the RGB Curves is a very intuitive way to do color grading.
+Combined with the RGB Parade scopes, the RGB Curves is a very intuitive way to do color correction in Premiere.

 In addition, the Hue Saturation Curves gives you independent control over the saturation of every color, making it very fast to adjust the greens in foliage or to add saturation to the sky to make it “pop.”

-See my article on Advanced Curves Techniques for lots of cool techniques you can use when grading with Curves.
+See my article on Advanced Curves Techniques for lots of cool techniques you can use for color correction in Premiere using Curves.